-The Company's initial efforts are focused on seven target markets including Germany, United Kingdom, France, the Netherlands, Italy, Spain and Ireland.
-The Company believes these countries represent a majority of the total potential liver cancer market in EEA countries.
+The Company's current efforts are focused on seven target markets (Germany, United Kingdom, Italy, the Netherlands, Spain, Ireland, and France), with immediate focus on -Germany, United Kingdom, and Italy- which represent a majority of the total potential liver cancer market (primary and metastatic) in EEA countries and where progress in securing compelling reimbursement for CHEMOSAT treatments offers the best near-term opportunities.
+The Company also continues to support clinical adoption of CHEMOSAT in the Netherlands, Spain and Ireland.
+Clinical adoption has been slow in France, where compelling reimbursement is difficult to secure.
 The Company uses a combination of direct and indirect sales channels to market and distribute the CHEMOSAT Delivery System for Melphalan in the EEA.
-The Company has also retained a contract field-based team of medical science liaisons (MSL) to educate the medical oncology community in all seven target markets.
+The Company has also retained a contract field-based team of medical science liaisons (MSL) to educate the medical oncology community in the EU.